 4. The completed Machinery and Equipment Inventory will be reviewed with the Health and Safety Coordinator, Project Manager and workers for the work area to ensure accuracy and completeness.

-The completed Machinery and Equipment Inventory will be maintained by the Project Manager and will ensure the inventory is kept current.
+The completed Machinery and Equipment Inventory will be maintained on the 4S electronic platform and the Health & Safety Coordinator/Project Manager will ensure the inventory is kept current.

 PREVENTIVE MAINTENANCE SCHEDULE